500Foods/Philement/elements/019-potassium/README.md

 - Got to be inexpensive if anyone is going to use it.
 - Use off-the-shelf parts or kits if possible.
 - Minimal soldering or assembly steps.
+~ Provide a suitable .STL for mounting the circuit board.